2025 World Snooker Championship: First round

 The three-time champion and sixth seed Mark Williams, making his 27th Crucible appearance, won the opening three frames against qualifier Wu Yize.
 Wu then scored 466 points without reply, the second-highest total in Crucible history—surpassed only by the 485 unanswered points by John Higgins at the 2000 event—and won four consecutive frames.
 Williams regained the lead at 5–4.
 Wu moved 8–7 ahead in the second session, but Williams won the last three frames for a 10–8 victory.
 Speaking afterwards about his deteriorating eyesight, Williams said he intended to undergo lens replacement surgery in June, which he hoped would extend his playing career by several years.
-(Williams subsequently said he had reconsidered the surgery after talking with other professionals who had undergone the procedure, notably Anthony Hamilton.)
+Williams subsequently said he had reconsidered the surgery after talking with other professionals who had undergone the procedure, notably Anthony Hamilton.
 Facing the 2010 winner and ninth seed Neil Robertson, qualifier Chris Wakelin led 7–2 after the opening session.
 Robertson tied the scores at 7–7 and 8–8, but Wakelin secured a 10–8 win, his first Crucible victory after three previous first-round defeats.
 "I was ready for him to come back at me and I managed to get over the line in the end," said Wakelin afterwards.
 The 2013 runner-up and 11th seed Barry Hawkins led qualifier Hossein Vafaei 5–4 after their first session.
 Vafaei, appearing at the Crucible for a fourth time, made three century breaks in the second session as he took the match to a deciding frame, which he won with a 73 break.
-Having shouted out several times during the decider, Vafaei said afterwards that: "I had to show some emotion or I'm not human.
+Having shouted out after potting a red during the decider, Vafaei said afterwards that: "I had to show some emotion or I'm not human.
 I had to show to the fans that we feel the pressure.
 People want to see this."